JamesMoonIT/JamesMoonITProfile/README.md

     DefaultContentType = "text/rive"
 });

 It seems .NET does not appreciate foreign file types, so you need to tell it the format and how to read it.
+With this, you can use the standard javascript libraries and file directory under wwwroot without problems with finding the .rive files.